 PROFESSIONAL DEVELOPMENT

-Students are exceptionally well-prepared
+Students are exceptionally prepared

 for careers in academic teaching,